Click here to listen to a reading of this blog:

 - Gaining weight even though you’re eating all the right food in the right portions.

-- Getting a decent amount of sleep, but STILL waking up more tired than the night before.
+- Getting a decent amount of sleep, but still waking up more tired than the night before.

-- Brittle hair and nails.
+- Having brittle hair and nails.

 - Friends, family and co-workers thinking we’re lazy, unproductive or ‘slow’ in what we do.
 Little do they know about all the hypothyroidism symptoms.